 Why didn’t Therapy work FOR Me?

-What makes it even more difficult is that sometimes the triggers for your emotional flips are not known to you.
-You may simply ‘wake up feeling bad’ without know why.
-This is a core issue for those who struggle with emotional regulation, and the constant mode shift also makes it difficult to hold onto a solid sense of self, and as a result, you may be left with the dreadful feeling of hollowness on the inside.
+What makes the situation even more difficult is that sometimes the triggers for your emotional flips are not known to you.
+You may simply ‘wake up feeling bad’ without knowing why.
+This is a core issue for those who struggle with emotional regulation, and the constant mode shift also makes it difficult to hold onto a solid sense of self – as a result, you may be left with the dreadful feeling of hollowness inside.

-By combining theories in the field of cognitive psychology and neuroscience, this article explains how this kind of sudden and drastic shift in your feelings and behaviours happens, and why traditional therapies such as CBT may be limited when it comes to addressing these issues.
+By combining theories from the fields of cognitive psychology and neuroscience, this article explains how this kind of sudden and drastic shift in your feelings and behaviours can happen, and why traditional therapies such as CBT may be limited when it comes to addressing these issues.

 THE POWER OF OUR MEMORIES

 Every day, we absorb information from the outside world through our five senses.
-As adults, we automatically connect the day to day information coming our way with what is already in our system to make sense of what is going on.
-For instance, right now you are linking up the words you are reading to your knowledge about English grammar, vocabularies, and syntax that were previously stored in your memory network.
+As adults, we automatically connect the day-to-day information coming our way with what is already in our system, in order to make sense of what is going on.
+For instance, right now you are linking up the words you are reading to your knowledge about English grammar, vocabulary, and syntax that was previously stored in your memory network.
 In other words, your memories are the basis of your current perception, and how you respond to people and events in your life is to a large degree based on your past experiences.

-In psychology, the relationship between conscious and unconscious memories is illustrated as an iceberg, with the majority of our memories remaining buried and unconscious.
-Your current attitudes, emotions, and sensations are not simply reactions to a current event but are also manifestations of physiologically stored information in your memory.
-Everything that has ever happened to you was recorded in your memory, even if you do not consciously recall them.
+In psychology, the relationship between conscious and unconscious memories is illustrated as an iceberg, with the majority of our memories remaining buried and unconscious below the waterline.
+Your current attitudes, emotions, and sensations are not simply reactions to a current event but are also manifestations of physiological information stored in your memory.
+Everything that has ever happened to you was recorded in your memory, even if you do not consciously recall it all.

-According to the Adaptive Information Processing Model (Shapiro, 2007), our brain has a processing system that is naturally geared towards integration and healing.
-When uninterrupted, it has the ability to link up useful and restorative memories with the difficult ones, to help us maintain a certain degree of emotional equilibrium.
+According to the Adaptive Information Processing Model (Shapiro, 2007), our brains have a processing system that is naturally geared towards integration and healing.
+When uninterrupted, it has the ability to link up useful and restorative memories with the difficult ones, to help us maintain emotional equilibrium.

-However, when we come across a particularly difficult or traumatic situation that overwhelms us, the adaptive processing is disrupted.
+However, when we come across a particularly difficult or traumatic situation that overwhelms us, the brain’s adaptive processing is disrupted.
 The distressing incident will then get stored in our mind in a way that is ‘frozen in time’.
-It becomes a stand-alone piece of information that is disconnected to the other parts of our memory network.
+It becomes a stand-alone piece of information that is disconnected from the other parts of our memory network.
 We may not even consciously remember it.
-Often, our negative behaviours and uncontrollable feelings are the results of these dysfunctionally held information (Shapiro, 2001).
+Often, our negative behaviours and uncontrollable feelings are the result of this dysfunctionally held information (Shapiro, 2001).

 THE ‘INVISIBLE TRAUMA’ OF COMPLEX TRAUMA